-This Y100 Pro is the demonstration that a good terminal is not judged at all based on the price, nor by the hardware, which is important, but it is not decisive as far as the user experience is concerned.
-In fact as a CPU we find a MediaTek 6735 Quad Core @1GHz side by side 2GB di RAM and from an ARM Mali-T760 GPU (with maximum frequency at 650 MHz).
-Components more than sufficient to move Android 5.1 thanks to the fantastic optimization by the manufacturer: in fact, in this month of abundant use it is not may manifested a single jamming of the device, neither restarts or various problems, and the 2GB of RAM are more than enough to excellently manage the multitasking: the system occupies around the 200MB of RAM, without running games we have up to 1.5 GB free.
-But above all, an aspect not to be underestimated, the heating is not excessive even during the intense gaming sessions, in which after passing the 30-60 minutes the back becomes barely warm, nothing that can annoy (between 40 ° and 50 ° second CPU-Z).
-During normal use I never felt any kind of heating (telephone used during August)
+This Y100 Pro is the demonstration that a good terminal is not judged at all by price, nor by hardware, which yes, it is important, but it is not decisive as regards the user experience.
+In fact, as a CPU we find a MediaTek 6735 Quad Core @1GHz side by side 2GB di RAM and an ARM Mali-T760 GPU (with a maximum frequency of 650 MHz).
+More than enough components to move Android 5.1 thanks to the fantastic optimization by the manufacturer: in fact, in this month there is no abundant use may manifested a single jamming of the device, nor reboots or various problems, and the 2GB of RAM are more than enough to manage multitasking excellently: the system occupies around 200MB of RAM, without running games we have up to 1.5 GB free.
+But above all, an aspect that should not be underestimated, the heating is not excessive even during intense gaming sessions, in which after exceeding 30-60 minutes the back becomes barely warm, nothing that can annoy (between 40 ° and 50 ° second CPU-Z).
+During normal use I never felt any type of heating (phone used during August)

-Speaking of gaming, we've tried Asphalt 8, which advised us the average default settings: we set them to maximum and yes, some micro lag rarely happens, but all in all the gaming experience is more than fair (I did several games and unlocked several goals without the slightest problem ).
-Finally, the score obtained with Antutu Benchmark slightly exceeds i 19000 points.
+Speaking of gaming, we've tried Asphalt 8, who recommended the default medium settings: we set them to maximum and yes, some micro lag happens rarely, but all in all the gaming experience is more than decent (I have played several games and unlocked several objectives without the slightest problem ).
+Finally, the score obtained with Antutu Benchmark slightly exceeds 19000 points.

-GPS is also excellent and satellite hooking is fast.
+The GPS is also excellent and the satellites can be hooked up quickly.
 The NFC is missing, replaced however by Hotknot, Mediatek's alternative to the NFC.
-We couldn't test it as it is the only device we have with this technology, but in short it should use a particular sensor on the display to transfer data.
+We could not test it as it is the only device we have with this technology, but in short it should use a particular sensor on the display to transfer data.
 However, theOTG that works very well: tested with both mouse and USB key.

 Software | 9

 We have already said that the smartphone thinks about it Android 5.1.
-A really well optimized version with little customization by DOOGEE: very fluid, without lag, as I never expected from such an inexpensive device; I did not like the style of the icons and the very black settings in black, but they are tastes.
+A really well optimized version with few customizations by DOOGEE: very fluid, without lag, as I never expected from such a cheap device; I did not like, however, the style of the icons and the settings in very bright black, but they are tastes.
 Few pre-installed apps: among these we have two browsers that do not guarantee a good browsing experience, but can be easily solved with Opera.

-A very interesting app is instead DG Xender which allows you to exchange files in LAN with PC (fast access via QR Code) or with other devices; in the second case it gives us the possibility to access an already existing group or to create a new one to host more devices.
+A very interesting app is instead DG Xender that allows you to exchange files in LAN with the PC (quick access via QR Code) or with other devices; in the second case it gives us the possibility to access an already existing group or to create a new one to host more devices.

 Here are some screens - click to enlarge:

 Among the few customizations I have already mentioned the presence of App Permission which serves precisely to manage which applications can access certain functions (GPS, log access, calls, camera, ...).
 In addition to this we find Miravision, useful for managing colors, temperature, saturation and other screen parameters with settings already set or manually.
-The management of several users (Lollipop's Guest Mode so to speak) works well enough that I remember completely absent on Elephone P7000, although they seem to have a fairly similar system.
+It works quite well managing multiple users (Lollipop Guest Mode to be clear) that I remember completely absent on Elephone P7000, although they seem to have a fairly similar system.

 Camera | 5

-If in all respects seen so far it would seem an almost perfect smartphone, something that has not convinced me there is: the camera.
+If in all respects seen so far it would seem an almost perfect smartphone, something that did not convince me there: camera.
 The shots, at first glance, do not seem to be so bad, but if you zoom in you notice a really high noise.
-The light conditions or anything else that may affect the quality have little to do with it.
-It is precisely the camera and its optimization that is scarce.
-With or without flash, inside or outside ... the photos don't give much satisfaction.
+There is little to do with the lighting conditions or anything else that can affect the quality.
+It is precisely the camera and its optimization that are poor.
+With or without flash, inside or outside… the photos don't give much satisfaction.
 Good autofocus instead.

-The back camera, on paper, is one 13 MP but it is easy to see that even lowering the quality to 12 or to 8 MP the result is almost identical.
-The internal one is from 8 MP and here too the noise is noticed.
+The back camera, on paper, is one 13 MP but it is easy to see that even lowering the quality to 12 or 8 MP the result is almost identical.
+The internal one, on the other hand, is 8 MP and here too you can see the noise.

 If you are looking for a device with an excellent camera, the DOOGEE Y100 Pro is not it's for you.
 Although I hope that in the future it can be optimized with some software updates.